Teraku/Skill-Overhaul/README.md

 ######Mastermind
 * Dominator Ace now gives you a small chance to dominate enemies by aiming at them.
 Higher threat stats on your weapon will increase this chance.
+* Stockholm Syndrome Basic now allows converts to revive you.
 * Stockholm Syndrome Basic now makes the first bullet to hit a civilian harmless (like melee).
 * Stockholm Syndrome Ace spawns 5 ammo pickups, rather than 1.
-* Partner in Crime now gives you two converts instead of one.
+* Partner in Crime Basic now gives you two converts instead of one.
 * Inspire Ace now has a 50% chance to revive people, instead of 75%.

 ######Enforcer